If you’re wondering what to do with old gift bags that you don’t use anymore, have you considered upcycling them to make gift bag wall art?

 It’s so easy to do – and if you have some cheap canvases lying around, you could even do a Christmas reverse canvas to frame your gift bags.

-That’s what we did with this super sweet handmade snowman gift bag.
+That’s what I did with this super sweet handmade snowman gift bag.
 Doesn’t he make the most perfect wall art?
-We can’t wait to bring him out year after year!
+I can’t wait to bring him out year after year!

 What’s a Christmas reverse canvas?

 A Christmas reverse canvas is the process where you expose the wooden frame underneath a canvas that’s usually used for painting, and use it to frame something else.
-In this case, something Christmassy like unique gift bag wall art.
+In this case, something Christmassy like a unique gift bag.

 Fancy giving it a go so you can upcycle your gift bags?
 Here’s how to do it.